Rethinking the Evaluation Protocol of Domain Generalization: Discussion

 \subsection{OOD model selection}

 Model selection is another important topic for OOD generalization.
-DomainBed \cite{gulrajani2020search} has pointed out that oracle model selection leaks test data information in domain generalization.
-A similar problem also exists in subpopulation shift and is even more severe. \cite{idrissi2022simple} demonstrates that model selection based on the average accuracy on the IID validation set can lead to significant performance degradation compared with using worst group accuracy.
+DomainBed \cite{gulrajani2020search} has pointed out that oracle model selection (test-domain validation) leaks test data information in domain generalization.
+A similar problem also exists in subpopulation shift and is even more severe. \citet{idrissi2022simple} demonstrate that model selection based on the average accuracy on an IID validation set can lead to significant performance degradation compared with using worst group accuracy.
 The latter strategy utilizes the group label information, which should be considered as oracle model selection at least for methods claiming no need for group information.
-In this paper, we adhere to DomainBed's IID model selection to prevent test information leakage to guarantee a fair and accurate comparison, but it does not mean that IID validation is the only right way for model selection.
-Considering the natural inconsistency of performance on IID validation data and test data, maybe IID validation is not the best approach to guiding model selection.
+In this paper, we adhere to DomainBed's IID validation (training-domain validation) to prevent test information leakage for the guarantee of a fair and accurate comparison, but it does not mean that IID validation is the only right way for model selection.
+Considering the natural inconsistency of performance on IID validation data and test data~\cite{teney2023id}, maybe IID validation is not the best approach to guiding model selection.
 Improving the model selection strategy remains a fundamental research problem for OOD generalization in the future.